eklavyabhatia/EasyMessage/README.md

 # EasyMessage
-Send whatsapp messages to numbers without adding them in your contacts list.
+Send whatsapp messages to people without adding them in your contacts list.

 ## Steps to follow
 - Install the App